mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 6.2 Configuration
 -----------------

-Now, configuration is needed before flying.
-You should refer to this `user guide <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/>`__ to `update the firmware <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade>`__ (it is also good for you if you read `this <https://crazyswarm.readthedocs.io/en/latest/configuration.html#>`__).
+Now, `configuration <https://crazyswarm.readthedocs.io/en/latest/configuration.html#configuration>`__ is needed before flying.

+The first step is to `set up the radio communication <https://crazyswarm.readthedocs.io/en/latest/configuration.html#set-up-radio-communication>`__.

 .. important::

    To set up the radio communication, be careful to the radio bandwith.
 Select 2MBits/s.

+Then, `update <https://crazyswarm.readthedocs.io/en/latest/configuration.html#update-firmware>`__ the firmware of your Crazyflies and Crazyradios.

 If you can't connect to the CF, you probably need to run this command: